iainnash/gwei-slim-erc721/README.md

 However, there is no need to re-deploy the base contract since it is aware of this new ownership pattern.

+## What still needs to be done?
+1. API calls for base contract need to be finalized
+2. Better documentation
+3. Deploy `ERC721Base` to mainnet and update address of deployment in this repo.

 ## How do I get started?

 1. Clone this repo